acguedes/beta-Bartlett/README.md

 test statistic ($\omega_{a1}$).
 The p-values of such tests are also computed.

 #### Reduced Model
-The program can be used to calculate the parameter estimates and asymptotic standard errors for the reduced model and also the fitted model quality measures.
+The program can be used to calculate the parameter estimates and asymptotic standard errors for the reduced model (Model 2R) and also the fitted model quality measures.

 ## Bartlett correction factor